 Hepatitis is the medical term for inflammation of the liver.
 Hepatitis may be acute (lasting only for the short term, after which a person recovers) or chronic (lasting for the long term, usually more than 6 months).

 There are many causes of hepatitis, including viruses, alcoholism, and medications.
 Viral hepatitis is a major cause of chronic hepatitis in North America.
 There are many hepatitis viruses, including A, B, C, D, and E. The most common types in Canada are A, B, and C. There are also other viruses that can cause liver inflammation, like Epstein-Barr virus and cytomegalovirus, but these viruses are not called hepatitis viruses.

-Hepatitis A infection is most common in children and young adults, while hepatitis B infection is most common in adults between the ages of 30 and 60 years.
+Hepatitis A infections are easily transmitted, especially in children, but are usually minor infections compared to the more serious hepatitis A infections in adults.
+Hepatitis B infections are most common in adults between the ages of 30 and 60 years.

 Hepatitis A is mainly transmitted through the fecal-oral route.
 That means infected people shed viruses in their feces.
 If they don't observe proper hygiene, the virus can end up on their hands.
 It's then spread by food they've handled, the surfaces they've touched, or sometimes by touching other people who then bite their nails, handle their food, and so on.
 It can also infect people through contaminated water.